-The current governance structure separates the powers of the Board of Directors, which is responsible for deciding the Company's strategy and overseeing its implementation, from those of Executive Management.
+The current governance structure separates the powers of the Board of Directors, which is responsible for deciding CNP Assurances group's strategy and overseeing its implementation, from those of Executive Management.

 An overview of the organisation of powers is provided below.
-For a detailed description, refer to the CNP Assurances Registration Document (section 3 - Corporate Governance).
+For a detailed description, refer to the CNP Assurances group Registration Document (section 3 - Corporate Governance).